Fair Allocation based on Diminishing Differences: Introduction

 \section{Introduction}

 Algorithms for fair assignment of indivisible items differ in the kind of information they require from the users.

-Some algorithms require the users to rank bundles of items, i.e, report a total order among the bundles.
-Examples are the Decreasing Demand procedure of \citet{Herreiner2002Simple}, the Approximate-CEEI procedure of \citet{budish2011combinatorial} and the two-agent Undercut procedure \citep{Brams2012Undercut,Aziz2015Note}.
+Some algorithms require the users to rank bundles of items, i.e., report a total order among the bundles.
+Examples are the Decreasing Demand procedure of \citet{Herreiner2002Simple}, the Approximate-CEEI procedure of \citet{budish2011combinatorial} and the two-agent Undercut procedure of \citet{Brams2012Undercut,Aziz2015Note}.
 The computational and communicational burden might be large, since the number of bundles is exponential in the number of items.

-Other algorithms require the users to evaluate individual items, i.e, supply a numeric monetary value for each item.
+Other algorithms require the users to evaluate individual items, i.e., supply a numeric monetary value for each item.
 Such algorithms are often termed \emph{cardinal}.
 They often assume that the users' valuations are additive, so that the value of a bundle can be calculated by summing the values of the individual items.
 Examples are the Adjusted Winner procedure of \citet{Brams2000WinWin}, the approximate-maximin-share procedure of \citet{Procaccia2014Fair} and the Maximum Nash Welfare procedure of \citet{Caragiannis2016Unreasonable}.
-In this setting the communication is linear in the number of items, but the mental burden may still be large, since assigning an exact monetary value to individual items is not easy.
+In this setting, the communication is linear in the number of items, but the mental burden may still be large, since assigning an exact monetary value to individual items is not easy.
 This is especially true when items are valued for personal reasons (such as when dividing inheritance) and do not have a market price.

-This paper focuses on a third class of algorithms, which only require the users to rank individual items, i.e, report a total order among items.
+This paper focuses on a third class of algorithms, which only require the users to rank individual items, i.e., report a total order among items.
 Such algorithms are often termed \emph{ordinal}.

 Ordinal algorithms are ubiquitous in mechanism design.
-They are often used in real world applications, such as the National Residency Matching Program \citep{Roth1997NRMP} (even when married couples insert their preferences together \citep{ashlagi2014stability}), school choice applications \citep{abdulkadiroglu2003school}, and university admittance \citep{hassidim2016strategic,hassidim2016redesigning}.
+They are often used in real-world applications, such as the National Residency Matching Program \citep{Roth1997NRMP,ashlagi2014stability}), school choice applications \citep{abdulkadiroglu2003school}, and university admittance \citep{hassidim2016strategic,hassidim2016redesigning}.
 One reason for this is that it is relatively easy for people to state ordinal preferences.
-Another reason is related to legacy systems: often the designer can change the allocation mechanism, but can not change the input procedure, as agents do not want to learn new ways to insert their input to the system.
+Another reason is that in some legacy systems, the input procedure asks for ordinal preferences only.
+Often, the designer can change the allocation mechanism, but cannot change the input procedure, as agents do not want to learn new ways to enter their input into the system.